mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

 This project demonstrates how to ensure `quality releases` using Azure cloud through the implementation of automated testing, performance monitoring and logging using Azure DevOps, Apache JMeter, Selenium, Postman and Terraform.

-## Configure Environment & Deploy Infrastructure
+## Configure Environment and Deploy Infrastructure
 Using Azure CLI and Terraform, we shall construct Infrastructure as Code (IaC) that allows us to carry out several tests on the deployed application, thereby ensuring that we always have a high quality release at any moment.

 - Configure Authentication via Service Principal and Client Secret